Vethya/KuroKitsune/README.md

 ## Run KuroKitsune
 `python -m userbot`
 ## Contributions
 Any contributions will be appreciated.
 Refer to the issues tab to see what you can do.
-Coding style must obviously clean and matching the codebase.
+Coding style must obviously be clean and matching the codebase.